 Have you ever been walking in the bush or by the sea, been captivated by a beautiful scene and want to take it home, or keep it forever?
 This often happens to me.
 Sometimes I take photos; more often I try to immerse myself in the scene so that I can remember the colours and how it felt and sounded when I paint it later.

-For me, painting is about being fully present in the moment.
+For me painting is about being fully present.
 As each moment passes, I endeavour to stay present and explore its possibilities.
 It’s like a form of meditation or prayer.
 Suspending judgement and expectations, being open to risk, struggle and joy are what move me.
 It’s a practice of choosing to be in the present moment.
 I search for quiet spaces and stillness where I find opportunities to make the best choices for day to day living.

 I usually begin by doing lots of very loose drawings and marks on paper.
 Sometimes I tear them up and put them back together, experimenting with composition and adding in some colour.
-Eventually, I move to painting with acrylics on hardboard, building layers until I am satisfied it is finished.
+Eventually I move to painting with acrylics on hardboard or paper, building layers until I am satisfied it is finished.

 I hope you will find your own quiet spaces in my work.

 All my paintings are for sale in New Zealand – You can contact me through my email (via my contact page), or Instagram @elizabethkarori